 Overview:KJ Hannah Greenberg's lightly pert, always exuberant, writing can be found in North American, European, Oceanic, Middle Eastern, and Far Eastern venues, as well as under select budgies.
 Hannah's creative efforts are devoted to lovers of slipstream fiction, to second chair oboe players, and to mothers who despair of finding the bottom of Mt.
 Laundry.

 Two of Hannah's chapbooks are available for free.
-Look for Supernal Factors, at The Camel Saloon Books on Blog, and for Fluid & Crystallized at Fowlpox Press.
-As per Watercolors, her musical, it is no longer available as it was last produced in 1979.
+Look for Supernal Factors at The Camel Saloon Books on Blog, and for Fluid & Crystallized at Fowlpox Press.
+Watercolors, the musical, it is no longer available as it was last produced in 1979.
 Intelligence's Vast Bonfires was sold by Lazarus Media LLC.

-Summoning:For the record, Hannah's husband calls her names that are private, but equivalent to "Snuggle-Ums," or he seeks her out by shouting "My Dear Practitioner of Constructivist Epistemology."
-Hannah's children refer to her as "Mom" or as "The Progenitor of That Miscreant Who Hid the Lizard in the Wash."
-Her friends don't summon her at all unless they've misplaced their adolescents, need a quick lentil soup recipe, or want to be inspired to clean the accrued crud in their bathrooms.
+Summoning:Hannah's husband calls her names that are private, but equivalent to "Snuggle-Ums," or he seeks her out by shouting "My Dear Practitioner of Constructivist Epistemology."
+Hannah's children refer to her as "Mom" or as "The Progenitor of We Miscreants Who Hide Lizards and Other Fun Objects in the Wash."
+Her friends don't summon her at all unless they've misplaced their adolescents, need a quick lentil soup recipe, or want to be inspired to clean the crud accrued in their bathrooms.

 Interview:(Adapted from: "An Interview with KJ Hannah Greenberg."
 Indie Firsts!
 The Magazine for Independent Readers).

 * You write some unusual, but fabulous fiction that reveals such an imaginative and creative person behind the words.
 Was writing speculative fiction always organic for you?
 Who or what inspires you?